CommandMC/HeroicWiki/Adding-Games-to-Steam-on-Linux.md

 You're all setup!

 ### Note for AppImage users
-Users using Heroic via the AppImage and looking to make use of Heroic Bash Launcher are recommended to specify an alternative Legendary binary.
-[The reason is elaborated here.](https://github.com/redromnon/HeroicBashLauncher/wiki/FAQ#why-are-my-games-not-launching-i-use-heroic-via-appimage)
+Users using Heroic via the AppImage are recommended to specify an alternative Legendary binary for Epic Games.
+Moreover, AppImage users with a GOG library will have to keep Heroic running in the background.
+[A how-to guide and reason is elaborated here.](https://github.com/redromnon/HeroicBashLauncher/wiki/FAQ#why-are-my-games-not-launching-i-use-heroic-via-appimage)